 - Once some plugins are removed all the pages you’ve built using them will disappear, meaning you lose the layout as well as the content you entered through the page builder.

 These are all things that need to be taken into consideration when choosing to opt for a page builder plugin, but they’re certainly not meant to deter you from them in any way either.
+A plugin such as Elementor ensures that this doesn’t happen, so it’s definitely one we would recommend.
+Toolset is another top recommendation for those

 They’re still awesome and easy ways to build a whole WordPress site without the need to touch any code or hire any expensive developers.
 Who wouldn’t want that?